SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 #### Using the captured text `\1`, `\2` etc.

-To reveal regex101.com's replacement features, choose "Substition" under the "Function" section in the left pane.
+To reveal regex101.com's replacement features, choose "Substitution" under the "Function" section in the left pane.

 In the replacement text box, we can enter plain text and a reference to the captured text.